As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 Shareholders Communication Policy

-In March 2012, the Board adopted a “Shareholders Communication Policy” of the Company which aims to set out the provisions with the objective of ensuring that the shareholders and potential investors are provided with ready, equal and timely access to balanced and understandable information about the Company, in order to enable shareholders to exercise their rights in an informed manner, and to allow shareholders and potential investors to engage actively with the Company.
-The “Shareholders Communication Policy” of the Company is posted on the Company’s website under the “Corporate Governance” section.
+In March 2012, the Board adopted a Shareholders Communication Policy of the Company which aims to set out the provisions with the objective of ensuring that the shareholders and potential investors are provided with ready, equal and timely access to balanced and understandable information about the Company, in order to enable shareholders to exercise their rights in an informed manner, and to allow shareholders and potential investors to engage actively with the Company.
+Summary of the Shareholders Communication Policy is as follows:

 Dividend Policy